-Withdrawing from (Dropping) the Course

-If you decide that you are unable to complete this course or that it will be impossible to complete the course with a passing grade, you may drop the course and receive a "W" on your transcript instead.
-(The last day to drop a course is available on the Academic Calendar, located at the Student link on the Clarendon College website.)
-Withdrawal from a course is a formal procedure that you must initiate.
-If you do not go through the formal withdrawal procedure, you will receive whatever grade you have earned.
-Whether to drop a class or not requires a lot of thought.
-According to Texas state law a student is only allowed to drop the same class twice before he/she will be charged triple the tuition amount for taking the class a third time or more.
+Withdrawing from (Dropping) the Course: A student may drop a class with a "W." This must be done on or before the last day to drop a class as designated by the college calendar.
+This request for permission to drop a course is initiated by the student by obtaining a drop form from the registrar's office.
+The student should sign the form, have the instructor sign the form and return it to the office.
+For online students, this can be done by calling the Registrar's Office.
+Please remember that failure to officially drop a course will result in a final grade of "F" for the class.
+Any student who is considering dropping this course is encouraged to contact me before initiating the drop.
+Remember, according to Texas state law a student is only allowed to drop the same class twice before he/she will be charged triple the tuition amount for taking the class a third time or more.
 Furthermore, beginning with the Fall 2007 semester, students in Texas may only drop a total of 6 courses throughout their entire undergraduate career.
 After the 6th dropped class, he/she will no longer be able to withdraw from any classes.